 Christmas is the time of year when you get to spend time with family and relatives you might not see often throughout the year due to your busy schedules.
-On the rare occasion that you’re together, savour the moment and get the camera ready to capture these precious moments.
-Watch as your parents play with your kids, how the kids’ faces light up when they see their favourite aunts and uncles, and sneak a few snapshots you know you’ll cherish in a few years time.
+On the rare occasion that you’re together, savor the moment and get the camera ready to capture these precious moments.
+Watch as your parents play with your kids, how the kids’ faces light up when they see their favorite aunts and uncles and sneak a few snapshots you know you’ll cherish in a few year’s time.

 In years to come, it will be fun to see how the kids grow up each year.
 Start a tradition of taking family portraits during Christmas.
 Make it more fun by coordinating the outfit (whether it’s the formal Sunday outfit or Christmas sweater/PJs, all will be fun!).

-If you need a few tips on capturing good family photos (candid or not), check out our family photography tips.
+If you need a few tips on capturing good family photos (candid or not), check out our family photography tips and family photo ideas.

 Set your White Balance

 Shooting indoors can be tricky for your white balance, especially with the yellow lights.
 When shooting indoors, set your white balance to ‘tungsten’ or ‘indoor’ to avoid getting your images too yellow.

 Ideally, you’d want to set the ISO as low as possible.
 But when capturing things indoors, you’re at risk of getting blurry photos if you choose to stick to low ISO.

 For important and candid moments when you can’t afford to get blurry images (think of the kids unwrapping presents or Christmas dinner), it’s okay to sacrifice the ISO for a faster shutter speed.
 Start with ISO 400, and gradually increase it as necessary.
 Try not to exceed ISO 1600 if possible, but if you don’t mind a little bit of grain, you can stretch it to 3200 or 6400.